skg43/Radial_Density_Analysis/README.md

 This code can be used to:
 - Analyze biomolecular crowding in confined systems
 - Compare density distributions between different transport proteins
+- Support publications and visualization of density plots (e.g., Fig. 6A)

 ---